-All this came to pass in but a moment, and then the court of the Temple was emptied of the money-changers.
+All this came to pass in but a moment, and then the court of the temple was emptied of the moneychangers.
 Only the man stood there alone, and His followers stood at a distance.
 Then I turned my face and I saw another man in the portico of the temple.
-And I walked towards him and said, "Sir, who is this man who stands alone, even like another temple?"
-And he answered me, "This is Jesus of Nazareth, a prophet who has appeared of late in Galilee.
+And I walked towards him and said: "Sir, who is this man who stands alone, even like another temple?"
+And he answered me: "This is Jesus of Nazareth, a prophet who has appeared of late in Galilee.
 Here in Jerusalem all men hate Him."

-And I said, "My heart was strong enough to be with His whip, and yielding enough to be at His feet."
+And I said: "My heart is strong enough to be with His whip, and yielding enough to be at His feet."